dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 1. **Why is there only one mechanism for the Client to authenticate with the GS?
 Why not support other mechanisms?**

     Having choices requires implementers to understand which choice is preferable for them.
 Having one default mechanism in the document for the Client to authenticate simplifies most implementations.
-Extensions can specify other mechanisms that are preferable in specific environments.
+Deployments that have unique characteristics can select other mechanisms that are preferable in specific environments.

 1. **Why is the default Client authentication JOSE rather than MTLS?**